iamdinakar/use-outreach-brizy-project/README.md

 We work hard and smart to cover eveything a sales person — founders doing sales, solo entrepreneur getting started in sales, and sales reps — needs.

 **This** right here is the website build.
 Filed under MIT License, you're free to use this as a template and work your way from there, just replace the images and copy if you do so, please.

+If you'd like to support this code base, it *just* went live on [Product Hunt](https://www.producthunt.com/posts/saas-website-template).